Boris Johnson declines to repeat official denial about staff party at No 10

 At the time, the Tier 3 rules explicitly banned work Christmas lunches and parties where it is “a primarily social activity and is not otherwise permitted”.

+“Very many people are very, very upset by this because while all the rest of the country was in lockdown not seeing loved ones, the people who lost people in that period now know that there was a knees-up and a booze-up in Downing Street, and even now the Prime Minister can’t just be honest.

+“So I say to him: Be honest, own up.
+We don’t need a criminal investigation, we need a Prime Minister who is honest about it.”

-Chancellor Rishi Sunak denied having attended any parties in Downing Street during a Commons debate on Tuesday.
+Meanwhile, Chancellor Rishi Sunak denied having attended any parties in Downing Street during the lockdown.

 Labour MP Karl Turner asked: “The Chancellor was evasive when interviewed by the media last week but we need a clear answer on this very important point because many people across the country made great personal sacrifice during the lockdown.